-Inaugurated in 2015, our VOICES: Veterans Storytelling Project, offers free coaching to vets in compiling and sharing their stories of life before, during, and after military service.
+Inaugurated in 2015, our VOICES: Veterans Storytelling Project, guides vets in compiling and sharing their stories of life before, during, and after military service.
+We are resuming live presentations in 2023, with the first one scheduled for Saturday, May 13 at Heroes Hall, OC Fair & Event Center, Costa Mesa.

 Hear what veterans have to say about participating in VOICES:

 VOICES on YouTube

 Throughout 2020 and 2021, VOICES: Veterans Storytelling Project has continued its interviews with veterans, sometimes telling the stories of their services, sometimes asking them to talk about their own art.
 You can see some of them here, or click the button to go to the complete Playlist on the Arts Orange County YouTube Channel

 In February of 2015, the Orange County Community Foundation released the results of "The State of the American Veteran: The Orange County Veterans Study," which found that military veterans coming home to Orange County are significantly underprepared for civilian life.
 In fall, 2015, Arts Orange County explored one means of helping to address that situation by encouraging veterans to talk about their experiences and to share them with fellow veterans and the public in performance.
 This was effected through a Veterans Storytelling Project, in collaboration with Veterans First, a local veteran's services agency, and by engaging the services of an experienced teaching artist from Chance Theater.